-• Reduction of U.S. federal corporate tax rate to 21 percent: in 2017, the Company recorded a reduction in its gross deferred tax asset resulting from the revaluation, which was offset by a corresponding reduction in the amount of valuation allowance recorded.
+- Reduction of U.S. federal corporate tax rate to 21 percent: in 2017, the Company recorded a provisional income tax benefit of \$120 million from the reduction in its net deferred tax liabilities resulting from the revaluation, which was offset by a corresponding amount of valuation allowance. - One-time mandatory transition tax: in 2017, the Company recorded a provisional transition tax obligation of \$0.